nroi/pg_materialized_views_refresh_topologically/README.md

 If your materialized views take a while to refresh, you'll probably want to refresh them regularly when the database load is low, say every night at 3 am.
 Running a `REFRESH` on every materialized view every 24 hours works fine as long as all your materialized view obtain their data only from tables.
-Things become slightly more complicated once they obtain their input from othermaterialized views: Say materialized view `B` obtains its input from materialized view `A`, and you run a cron job each night at 3 am which refreshes all materialized views in arbitrary order.
+Things become slightly more complicated once they obtain their input from other materialized views: Say materialized view `B` obtains its input from materialized view `A`, and you run a cron job each night at 3 am which refreshes all materialized views in arbitrary order.
 If `B` is refreshed before `A`, the data in `B` will be at least 24 hours old immediately *after* the cron job has finished.